Due Process and Temporal Limits on Mandatory Immigration Detention

 This type of broad, categorical detention is not easily reconciled with the U.S. Supreme Court’s decision in Zadvydas v.
 Davis, which extended to immigration detention the strong due process limits the Court has recognized on other forms of civil detention.
 Just two years after Zadvydas, in Demore v.
 Kim, the Court rejected an as-applied due process challenge to the mandatory immigration detention statute.
 The Demore Court did not address the United States v.
 Salerno line of civil detention cases, nor the fact that mandatory civil detention has no peacetime precedent.
 Lower courts have struggled to give effect to both Zadvydas and Demore.
 All three circuits to have addressed the issue have sought to avoid a due process problem by construing ambiguous language in the mandatory detention statute to provide temporal limits on mandatory detention.
 However, they have not reached consensus on how to define these limits.

-This article proposes a concrete solution.
 Looking to doctrine, an analysis of the practical effects of the rules and standards implemented by the circuit courts, and institutional features of the removal system, I argue that the mandatory detention statute should be construed to govern detention for no longer than six months, after which time a bond hearing should be required.
-I contrast this proposal with recent decisions from the Third, Sixth, and Ninth Circuits, and explain why a six-month rule better comports with Demore, Zadvydas, and due process doctrine.
-Finally, I argue that such a clear rule best addresses the particular concerns raised by an overloaded administrative system in which most litigants are pro se and appear regularly before immigration judges.
+The Ninth Circuit has recently adopted this approach.
+I contrast this approach with a body of recent decisions from the Third and Sixth Circuits, and explain why a six-month rule better comports with Demore, Zadvydas, and due process doctrine.
+I further argue that such a clear rule best addresses the particular concerns raised by an overloaded administrative system in which most litigants are pro se and appear regularly before immigration judges.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.